 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science (B.S.) in human development and family studies that prepares students for careers in the human development and/or human services field.
+The University offers a bachelor of science (BS) in human development and family science that prepares students for careers in the human development and/or human services field.

 The program offers students an interdisciplinary approach that includes psychology, sociology, health and families with an emphasis on education and prevention.